Geographica: Ascribed date

 The date of Geographica is a large topic, perhaps because Strabo worked on it along with his History for most of his adult life.
 He traveled extensively, undoubtedly gathering notes, and made extended visits to Rome and Alexandria, where he is sure to have spent time in the famous library taking notes from his sources.

+Strabo did not date his work and determining this has been a matter of scholarly study since the Renaissance.
+The earliest attempts were in the 16th and 17th centuries (such as the 1549 Basel edition and the 1571 Heidelberg edition) however the first serious attempt was by Johannes Fabricus in 1717.

 Strabo visited Rome in 44 BC at age 19 or 20 apparently for purposes of education.
 He studied under various persons, including Tyrannion, a captive educated Greek and private tutor, who instructed Cicero's two sons.
 Cicero says:The geographical work I had planned is a big undertaking...if I take Tyrannion's views too...

 If one presumes that Strabo acquired the motivation for writing geography during his education, the latter must have been complete by the time of his next visit to Rome in 35 BC at 29 years old.
 He may have been gathering notes but the earliest indication that he must have been preparing them is his extended visit to Alexandria 25–20 BC.
 In 20 he was 44 years old.
 His "numerous excerpts" from "the works of his predecessors" are most likely to have been noted at the library there.
 Whether these hypothetical notes first found their way into his history and then into his geography or were simply ported along as notes remains unknown.

 Most of the events of the life of Augustus mentioned by Strabo occurred 31–7 BC with a gap 6 BC – 14 AD, which can be interpreted as an interval after first publication in 7 BC.
-Then in 19 AD a specific reference dates a passage: he said that the Carni and Norici had been at peace since they were "stopped ... from their riotous incursions ...." by Drusus 33 years ago, which was 15 BC, dating the passage 19 AD.
+Then in 19 AD a specific reference dates a passage: he said that the Carni and Norici had been at peace since they were "stopped ... from their riotous incursions ...." by Drusus 33 years ago, which was 15 BC, dating the passage to the summer 19 AD.
 The latest event mentioned is the death of Juba at no later than 23 AD, when Strabo was in his 80s.
 These events can be interpreted as a second edition unless he saved all his notes and wrote the book entirely after the age of 80.
+Dueck concludes that the Geography was written between AD 18–24.